 Watch out for more tasty treats coming your way too!
 Unsubscribe at any time.

-Like carbonara, it's a traditional Italian dish which dates back to the days of the Republic of Venice and is traditionally served on April 25 for the Feast of St. Mark as a celebration of spring.
+Risi e Bisi might sound intimidating, but it literally translates as "rice and peas".
+It's a traditional Italian dish dating back to the days of the Republic of Venice and is traditionally served on April 25 for the Feast of St. Mark as a celebration of spring.

-Risi e Bisi is almost like a cross between risotto and thick soup, but what's really good about it is that there is none of the fussiness of risotto.
-It's simple to make with no skill or patience required, which makes it just perfect for a simple midweek dinner.
+Risi e Bisi is almost like a cross between risotto and thick soup, but what's really good about it is that there is no constant stirring like when making a risotto.

-It’s super easy, pretty hands off and it’s also really, really, really good.
-It’s the kind of good where I just want to keep eating bowl after bowl forever and ever.
-It's very kid friendly too so will keep the whole family happy at dinner time.
-Also the simmering smells in your house while it's doing its thing aren't a bad thing.
-At all.
+It’s super easy, pretty hands-off, very family-friendly, and really, really, really good.
+The kind of good where I just want to keep eating bowl after bowl forever and ever!

-Step 2: Add the rice and let it cook for a few minutes.
+Add the rice and let it cook for a few minutes until it starts making popping noises.

 Success Tips